sycamore-rs/sycamore/docs/posts/new-reactive-primitives.md

 an `RcSignal` just like before.

 And this wraps up Sycamore's new reactive primitives.
-To try them out, install the `v0.8` beta published on crates.io (as of writing, the latest beta is `v0.8.0-beta.1`).
+To try them out, install the `v0.8` beta published on crates.io.
 Note that there are quite a few breaking changes, not just with reactivity, but also with some other aspects of Sycamore (such as components) to make them compatible with the new reactivity system.